 The idea behind the shoot was to use an old fashioned bookstore as an unusual backdrop for a bridal shoot.
 I immediately thought of Owl & Company Bookshop located at 3941 Piedmont Avenue, Oakland, CA. I’d seen a few great, old bookshops around Oakland when I remembered Owl & Co, right around the corner from my home, I knew that was the place!
 Michael, who has been the owner for the past five years, was kind enough to let us use the unique space.
-Jerry Thompson, editor of Oakland Noir which has just been published on April 4th, let the merry troupe in!
+Jerry Thompson, editor of Oakland Noir which has just been published a few days prior, let the merry troupe in!

 The creative team was a small but electric grouping of people – a real powerhouse of well-honed talent.
 Dress design and couture was courtesy of Christina Molcillo of Black Lotus Clothing.
 She takes vintage items and repurposes and embellishes them to suit, and fit, the modern woman.
 Her one-of-a-kind creation for the shoot was a custom-made 50’s styled wedding dress – a first for Christina in her decade and a half of making bridal gowns and costumes for a wide variety of purposes.

-Our model was the beautiful and highly talented Lauralee Poe who does modeling that has a specific vintage direction.
+Our model was the beautiful and highly talented Lauralee Poe whose modeling has a specific vintage direction.
 Her elegant, feminine look and ample height complemented the sophistication and timelessness of the surroundings.
 Hair and airbrush make-up was provided by award-winning Lacee Deniz, bridal make-up artist and hair aficionado who created a beautiful 50’s style ’do with flawless and classic make-up.

 Floral design was masterminded by Steph Price who has a wedding planning business which does floral, web design and graphic design services as part of the offering.
 Florals for her are a passion and just one part of the wide range of wedding planning services she offers for brides.
 One of my favorite parts of her floral design was the owl pins she included in the bridal bouquet, a nod to the name of the bookstore.